 Purpose:

-developed into an interdisciplinary and collaborative
+into an interdisciplinary and collaborative applied

-applied research program in which faculty and
+research program in which faculty and professionals in

-professionals in Landscape Architecture, Planning and
+Landscape Architecture, Planning and Architecture work

-and undergraduate students in an apprenticeship-style
+students in an apprenticeship-style professional /

-professional / learning environment.
-Tejido is also an
+learning environment.
+Tejido is also an international

-international experience and has collaborated on
+experience and has collaborated on projects throughout

-projects throughout the United States, the Caribbean,
+the United States, the Caribbean, Latin America, Europe,

 Post-Industrial Water Front Redevelopment in Prague and

-Ankara; Urban revitalization in Al Hamriya, Oman, river corridor
+Ankara; Urban revitalization in Al Hamriya, Oman, river

-master planning in Tucson and Ankara, harbor
+corridor master planning in Tucson and Ankara, harbor

 revitalization and waterfront development programs in

-Hong Kong, Panama and Mexico; the development of coastal planning and design
+Hong Kong, Panama and Mexico; the development of coastal

-Panamanian Government; campus master planning in Arizona
+Canal Zone and Panamanian Government; campus master

-for several rural areas in Arizona, Sonora and Sinaloa
+revitalization master plans for several rural areas in

-Mexico including Show Low, Pinetop-Lakeside,
+Arizona, Sonora and Sinaloa Mexico including Show Low,

-Springerville, Clarkdale, Jerome, Benson, Camp Verde and
+Pinetop-Lakeside, Springerville, Clarkdale, Jerome,

-Winslow, Arizona; a resort master plan for the Cuisinart
+Benson, Camp Verde and Winslow, Arizona; a resort master

-Corp. in Anguilla, British West Indies; and sustainable
+plan for the Cuisinart Corp. in Anguilla, British West

-community master planning in Picacho and Bisbee,
+Indies; and sustainable community master planning in

-Arizona, as well as San Carlos, Mexico.
+Picacho and Bisbee, Arizona, as well as San Carlos,

 Tejido selects projects in which it wishes to